aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

         //Mapped route that gets attaced authorization metadata using the RequireAuthorization extension method.
         //This metadata will be added to the resolved endpoint for this route by the endpoint resolver
         //The app.UseAuthorization() middleware later in the pipeline will get the resolved endpoint
-        //for the /hello route and use the authorization metadata attached to the endpoint routes.MapGet("/hello", context =>
+        //for the /secret route and use the authorization metadata attached to the endpoint routes.MapGet("/secret", context =>
         {
-            return context.Response.WriteAsync("hello");
+            return context.Response.WriteAsync("secret");
         }).RequireAuthorization(new AuthorizeAttribute(){ Roles = "admin" });
     });